So today’s quote is from my mother and it’s actually written in the back of one of my many notebooks. She said,

 My name Rachel Marie is a pseudonym which is a mixture of my real name (Rachel) and my family nickname (Raimie)

 I really want to visit Amsterdam and I’m planning a trip with my dad.
 (We’re not close so I’m hoping this will bring us closer – I want to try!)
 I want to scoop up the tulips, try some weed and visit all the sex museums, it’s a shame the Anne Frank house isn’t accessible.
 I also want to go to the restaurant that was in The Fault in The Stars

 The second place I’d love to go to is Barcelona.
 I’m learning Spanish on the iPad and I enjoy yet.
-I’d love to see the Spanish Steps, see a bull fight and a Flemnco.
+I’d love to see the Spanish Steps, see a bullfight and a Flamenco.

-The third place I’d like to visit is Germany.
+The third place I’d like to visit in Germany.
 I’m just curious about the culture.

 The fourth place would be Scotland.
 It’s where my step dads from.
-I’d love to visit Lock Ness, visit the Edinburgh festival, Mahogmany.
+I’d love to visit Loch Ness, visit the Edinburgh festival, Mahogany.
 Read Burns poetry, pick thistle, that sort of thing.

 The last to place I’d love to visit is Ireland.
 I’d love to drink Guinness, watch Irish dancers, visit old bookshops of poets gone by.
 I want to kiss the Blarney Stone and walk the Giants Causeway.